Facebook icon

 • Identify glucose target ranges and their significance in diabetes care.

-• Monitor glucose levels using blood glucose meters and interstitial glucose monitoring devices, such as continuous glucose monitors (CGMs).
+• Describe how to monitor glucose levels using blood glucose meters and interstitial glucose monitoring devices, such as continuous glucose monitors (CGMs).

-• Handle and store insulin and related equipment properly.
+• Describe how to handle and store insulin and related equipment properly.

-• Prepare client’s for insulin administration, including the 7 rights of medication.
+• Describe how to prepare clients for insulin administration, including the 7 rights of medication.

 • Recognise, manage, and report adverse reactions, including hypoglycaemia and hyperglycaemia.